Mastering Continuity Tests with Your Multimeter: A Comprehensive Guide

 Common Issues and Troubleshooting

-• Solution: Check for broken wires, loose connections, or faulty components.
+• Fix: Check for broken wires, loose terminals, blown fuses, or failed components.

-• Problem: The circuit is continuous, but issues persist.
+• Problem: The path is continuous, but a component may be faulty under load.

 Advanced Multimeters for Better Accuracy